FREQUENTLY ASKED QUESTIONS

 What is BOUND or FREE Iron?

-Bound iron is the iron held by a protein such as transferrin or lactoferrin to assure that iron goes where it is supposed to go (bone marrow, etc) or to assure that iron is withheld from harmful invaders (bacteria or cancer).
-Bound iron is determined by measuring TIBC (total iron binding capacity); but to calculate what percentage of transferrin is binding iron, fasting serum iron must be measured.
+Bound iron is the iron held by a protein, such as, ferritin, transferrin or lactoferrin.
+Bound iron is determined by measuring TIBC (total iron binding capacity) or UIBC (unbound iron binding capacity); but to calculate what percentage of transferrin is binding iron, fasting serum iron must be measured.
 Fasting serum iron divided by TIBC shows the percentage of transferrin left to bind up iron.

-is iron that is not bound; it is the most dangerous kind of iron because free iron can cause damage to organs, nourish harmful bacteria, change DNA or help to spread cancer.
+Free iron is iron that is not bound; it is the most dangerous kind of iron because free iron can cause oxidative damage to organs, nourish harmful bacteria, change DNA or help to spread cancer.
 Unbound iron is determined by measuring UIBC (unbound iron binding capacity).

 What is Contained (or stored) Iron?

 This iron is mostly in ferritin, contained for future needs, such as to make new red blood cells and to help us recover from rapid blood loss or to protect us from nourishing harmful germs or cancer cells.
-In patients with hemochromatosis, this is the place where the body gets iron to make new red blood cells that are removed during blood donation.
+Ferritin is the place from which bone marrow gets iron to make new red blood cells that are removed during blood donation.
+Erythropoietin (EPO) a hormone produced by the kidney stimulates the bone marrow to get iron from ferritin.

 How do I know if I have iron overload?